brajeshwar/brajeshwar.github.io/_posts/2006/2006-10-17-mediatemple-did-it-again-gs-grid-server-released.md

----
-layout: post
-title: MediaTemple did it again, (gs) Grid Server released
+# MediaTemple did it again, (gs) Grid Server released
----

 My site <del datetime="2007-12-09T08:29:41+00:00">is</del> was hosted with MediaTemple and I've been happy so far.
 Well the story is funny as I went off and on coupla times in the past but then I decided to stick with them.
 They're perhaps one of the most professional Hosting Provider I've ever interacted.